 I’ve always been keen on Van Gogh‘s work.
-And I have to admit, although I didn’t really like how the museum organized the presentation, it learnt me some very interesting things that made me love his work even more.
+And I have to admit, although I didn’t really like how the museum organized the presentation, it taught me some very interesting things that made me love his work even more.

-For example, you may know that artists are, in general, lonely, sad, wistful, and that’s what help them for their art.
+For example, you may know that artists are, in general, lonely, sad, wistful, and that’s what helps them for their art.
 Well, I learnt during this visit that Van Gogh was no lonely artist, and – that’s what surprised me the most – that he used to be proud of his work, which is extremely rare for an artist – I mean, do you often feel entirely satisfied when you create something ?
 For my part, NEVER !